michaeljh619/Hart-Tools/README.txt

 =======
 Commits
 =======
+11/24/15:
+- Deprecated static Textures, Sounds, and Fonts asset loaders.
+Modes now use AssetManagers which will be loaded through GameWorld.
+- Static loaders will be left in for legacy system games, however to prevent "black box" textures from occurring, new AssetManager modes should be utilized.
+- While AssetManager from currentMode is not done loading, GameRenderer will render a loading screen which the user can specify through the GameWorld's metaAssets
+- All changes here are not finished and still need to be tested!

 11/19/15:
 - Created "scripts" folder and created standardize.py for use with montage to merge multiple png files into a single strip png file
 - Created .gitignore